Planet

 The process of obtaining: from submitting an application to the OFAC decision

 The timelines for receiving a response from the agency are extremely unpredictable.
-They depend on numerous factors: the complexity of the case, the quality of the presented arguments, the workload of the agency itself, and even the current geopolitical agenda.
+They depend on numerous factors, including the complexity of the case, the quality of the presented arguments, the workload of the agency itself, and even the current geopolitical agenda.
 An application for a simple license may be reviewed within a few months, while the process of lifting sanctions (delisting) often takes a year or even longer.

 Common mistakes made by applicants include: